MongoDB Utilities¶

 into the hkg-mongos0.objectrocket.com

-host, using the 12345
+host, by using the 12345

-port, into the zips
+port, and the zips

 database and collection.